 - When it seems like you are done, come back to an upright position

 - Still keeping your upper body straight (not slouching), lean back against the toilet lid like you are going to put your head on a headrest, and let any more urine release.
 When finished, go back to your center upright position again.

-- Now, keeping your upper body straight and erect (not rigid), from your waist only, you want to lean very slightly toward your left side, make like you are reaching for something with your right hand, lifting only your right buttock off the toilet seat about 1 to 1 1/2 inches.
+- Now, keeping your upper body straight and erect (not rigid), from your waist only, you want to lean very slightly toward your left side, make it like you are reaching for something with your right hand, lifting only your right buttock off the toilet seat about 1 to 1 1/2 inches.

 - Hold this position for 60 seconds in relax mode while releasing urine and breathing normally.
-When done, come back to center position.
+When done, come back to the center position.

 - Repeat with the other side.
 Leaning to the right doesn't usually release as much urine as leaning to the left, but do it anyway.
-Starting from the center again, keeping upper body straight and erect (not rigid), now slightly lean to your right side, make like you are reaching for something with your left hand, lifting only the left buttock up about 1 to 1 1/2 inches.
+Starting from the center again, keeping your upper body straight and erect (not rigid), now slightly lean to your right side, make like you are reaching for something with your left hand, lifting only the left buttock up about 1 to 1 1/2 inches.
 Breathe normally

 - Now sit up straight and slightly lean forward one last time for 15 seconds to allow any remaining urine to pass.

-- Sit for about 30 seconds in upright center position in case there is any more urine to release.
+- Sit for about 30 seconds in an upright center position in case there is any more urine to release.
 Breathe normally.